27 September, 2018

 This command will create a new file in the specified content folder, with some front-matter meta data already setup for you to fill.

-The template system is also straighforward to use, and you can easily define new content types and front-matter, to be used by the
+The template system is also straightforward to use, and you can easily define new content types and front-matter, to be used by the

 hugo new command.